OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class04-Variables.md

 [Fade to process page for Hello World Project]

 The Process for this Project has a single Step that runs a PowerShell script to log a greeting.
-Let's imagine that we wanted to log a different greeting in each environment.
+Let's say we want to log a different greeting in each environment.
 To do that, let's navigate to the Variables page.

 [Click Variables]